apache/druid/docs/querying/datasource.md

 4. As of Druid {{DRUIDVERSION}}, the join operator must evaluate the condition for each row.
 In the future, we expect to implement both early and deferred condition evaluation, which we expect to improve performance considerably for common use cases.
+5. Currently, Druid does not support pushing down predicates (condition and filter) pass a Join (i.e. into Join's children).
+Druid only supports pushing predicates into the join if they originated from above the join.
+Hence, the location of predicates and filters in your Druid SQL is very important.

 #### Future work for joins